partigabor/aromatica-old/content/items/turmeric.md

 </center>

 TURMERIC (*Curcuma longa* L.) is a(n) rhizomatous geophyte from the *Zingiberaceae* family, growing in the seasonally dry tropical biome, originating in the region(s) of India.
-It is used as a(n) culinary and medicinal and ritualistic spice and dye, and cultivated for its rhizome.

-{{< cite "powo" >}}
+It is used as a(n) culinary and medicinal and ritualistic spice and dye, and cultivated for its rhizome.{{< cite "powo" >}}

 ## Overview